100 actors who served in the military

 Dennis Franz scored small-screen gold with the role of Andy Sipowicz on the TV series "NYPD Blue."
 As a young man, Franz enlisted in the Army after college and experienced intense combat in Vietnam, where he served with the 82nd Airborne.

-The late Gene Wilder had a long and accomplished career in show business, but he's best known for his role in "Willy Wonka and the Chocolate Factory."
+Gene Wilder had a long and accomplished career in show business, but he's best known for his role in "Willy Wonka and the Chocolate Factory."
 Before he was famous, however, Wilder was drafted into the Army in 1956.
 He served as a medic at a U.S. Army hospital in the United States.

 Mel Brooks is known worldwide for groundbreaking, irreverent, racially charged, and enduring comedies like "Spaceballs" and "Blazing Saddles," but his comedy career was preceded by combat service.
 Brooks grew up poor in New York City's Brooklyn borough and enlisted in the Army right out of high school.
 His high intelligence got him assigned to a specialized unit; he was sent to the front in Europe and fought in heavy combat, including the Battle of the Bulge.